dosei0/linux-network-lab/README.md

 ## 🚀 Implementation Details

-### 1. Went to the Virtual Machine settingd for both linux VMs in Parallels and set the networking settings to host-only Network
+### 1. Went to the Virtual Machine settings for both linux VMs in Parallels and set the networking settings to host-only Network

 ### 2. I updated the local package repository and installed the required services on the Server VM:
 ```bash